IntelPython/numba-dpex/docs/developer_guides/dpnp_integration.rst

 It receives DPNP function pointer from DPNP and uses known signature from DPNP headers.
 The implementation calls DPNP function via creating Numba ``ExternalFunctionPointer``.

-For more details about overloads implementation see `Writing overload for stub function`_.
+For more details about overloads implementation see :ref:`overload-for-stub`.

-For more details about testing the integration see `Writing DPNP integration tests`_.
+For more details about testing the integration see :ref:`dpnp-tests`.

+.. _dpnp-integration-places:

-Pleces to update
+Places to update
 ````````````````

 1. :file:`numba_dppy/dpnp_glue/stubs.py`: Add new class to ``stubs.dpnp`` class.